OD for Dummies

 Identification of Need for Change

 Growing up in a small town in the 1950s, I, like most students, ate school cafeteria lunches.
-Meals were prepared by "cafeteria ladies" and followed newly introduced national nutritional guidelines.
-While the intention was to nourish children, the results were often less than appetizing—rubber chicken, fish sticks, and green beans from large USDA-issued cans.
-But what I’ll never forget is the day my friends and I found rocks in our green beans.
-I’m not talking about grit—these were pea-sized rocks that crunched unpleasantly between our teeth.
+Meals were prepared by 'cafeteria ladies' and followed the newly introduced national nutritional guidelines, which aimed to support the academics for democracy by nourishing children.
+While the intention was commendable, the results were often unappetizing—rubber chicken, fish sticks, and green beans from large USDA-issued cans.
+However, what I’ll never forget is the day my friends and I found rocks in our green beans.
+I’m not talking about grit—these were pea-sized rocks that crunched unpleasantly between our teeth, highlighting a need for improving organizations, even in school lunch programs.
+This experience could have served as a lesson in conflict resolution, akin to the principles outlined in 'OD for Dummies' and the field of organizational development.

 Plan of Action